What does crafts insurance cover?

 Sometimes this is dictated by the owner of an event, or pop up space, but we offer a choice between £1m, £2m or £5m cover.
 If you start with one level of cover and your needs later change, you can always update it within your online account.

 Like public liability cover, product liability insurance isn't mandatory in the UK.
-However, many crafts business owners consider it, particularly when selling items which are more likely to face a claim at some point, such as handmade soaps or candles.
+However, many crafts business owners consider it, particularly when selling items which are more likely to face a claim at some point, such as handmade candles.

 If you're selling items online, you'll be dealing with some customer data (for example, names, addresses, payment details).
 Cyber cover will protect you against any data breaches involving the details of over 50 people and with GDPR in force, an accidental breach could land you with a hefty fine.